Thomas Scott-Ellis, 8th Baron Howard de Walden: Collecting and interests

 He had also been made a trustee of the Tate Gallery in 1938 and served as president of the Campaign for the Protection of Rural Wales from 1931 to 1945.
 In 1934, he served as treasurer of the Royal Salop Infirmary in Shrewsbury.

 Howard de Walden became a keen heraldist and genealogist, as well as amassing one of the most extensive collections of British armour, most of which is now on display at Dean Castle, Kilmarnock.

-Augustus John, in his memoirs, recalls visiting de Walden at Chirk Castle and being "greatly impressed to find our host one morning, clad, cap-à-pie, in a suit of ancient armour and reading his newspaper."
+Augustus John, in his memoirs, recalls visiting Howard de Walden at Chirk Castle and being "greatly impressed to find our host one morning, clad, cap-à-pie, in a suit of ancient armour and reading his newspaper."

 Howard de Walden was also an author, who produced several operas under the pseudonym of T. E. Ellis.
 Ellis approached composer Joseph Holbrooke with his "Dylan - Son of the Wave". his resulted in the composition of the opera "Dylan", first performed at the Theatre Royal, Drury Lane, London, conducted by Artur Nikisch, on 4 July 1914.
 The staging included another technological wonder:

 "In this work, in order to get convincing flights of wild fowl, films were made in the Outer Hebrides and projected on to the stage.
 This, of course, was in the days of the silent film, when there was no means of deadening the whirr or hum of the projector and the films themselves resolved into a series of flicks.
 The scoring, however, was vivid enough to cover the sounds, and this incipient film music was infinitely more successful than some of the over-vaunted high-level scores heard to-day.
 The theatre, however, was not ready for such an innovation, and the extra-musical effects were not taken seriously."
 (See Joseph Holbrooke Wikipedia entry).

 Collaboration on two further operas, "The Children of Don" (first performed at the London Opera House, conducted by Arthur Nikisch, on 15 June 1912 - postponed from 12 June) and "Bronwen", brought about the completion of Holbrooke's most ambitious project, a trilogy under the collective title "The Cauldron of Annwn" setting Scott-Ellis' versions of tales from the Welsh "Mabinogion".
 Until his death in 1946, Scott-Ellis effectively acted as patron to Holbrooke, subsidising performances and publication of many of his works.His passion was to do with literature from the medieval period, especially Welsh literature.
 He participated in writing in the National Eisteddfod of Wales, in particular to do with the fables of the Mabinogion.

 Dispute with John Lewis

-John Lewis of the eponymous department store on Oxford Street engaged in a protracted legal dispute with de Walden, his ground landlord, over the Holles Street premises.
+John Lewis of the eponymous department store on Oxford Street engaged in a protracted legal dispute with Lord Howard de Walden, his ground landlord, over the Holles Street premises.
 The litigation went through the courts for twenty-three years and cost Lewis £40,000.
-At one point John Lewis was sent to Brixton Jail for contempt of court, and de Walden sued him for libel following his erection of placards at his stores.
+At one point John Lewis was sent to Brixton Jail for contempt of court, and Howard de Walden sued him for libel following his erection of placards at his stores.
 The case was eventually settled amicably.